knpuniversity/symfony/knpu/ep2-fundamentals/understanding-environments.md

 Symfony has *two* environments by default: `dev` and `prod`.
 In the `dev` environment your code is booted with a lot of logging and debugging tools.
-But in the `prod` environment, that same code is booted with minimial logging and other configuration that makes everything fast.
+But in the `prod` environment, that same code is booted with minimal logging and other configuration that makes everything fast.

 ***TIP